Pilot chute: Throw-out

 The throw-out pilot chute is the most popular type in use today.
-The pilot chute is packed in a pouch at the bottom of the container (often called BOC for short).
+The pilot chute is packed in a pouch at the bottom of the container.
 The handle is attached to the apex of the pilot chute.
-When the user grabs the handle and throws the pilot chute into the airstream, the bridle extends, pulling the closing pin and opening the container, as the pilot chute continues in the airstream it extracts the deployment bag containing the main parachute from the container.
+When the user grabs the handle and throws the pilot chute into the airstream, the bridle extends, pulling the closing pin and opening the container; as the pilot chute continues in the airstream it extracts the deployment bag containing the main parachute from the container.
 The pull-out pilot chute and the throw-out pilot chute were both invented by Bill Booth.

 Drogues

 Drogues used on tandem-systems are basically large throw-out pilot chutes, but the bridle is anchored on the container with a release system.
 When the user throws the drogue, the drogue inflates and the bridle extends.
 The deployed drogue slows down the free-fall speed of the tandem pair.
 When the user wants to open the parachute, they pull a ripcord, releasing the bridle and allowing the drogue to open the main container.